Hoeijmakers/tayph/docs/getting_started.rst

 Interactive processing
 **********************

-The functionality of Tayph includes two GUI interfaces.
-The first allows users to interactively specify bad regions in their spectral orders.
+The functionality of Tayph includes three GUI interfaces.
+The first is provided by Measure_RV, allowing you to align drifting spectra to a common rest-frame.
+The second allows you to interactively specify bad regions in their spectral orders.
 This is activated by setting the make_mask and apply_mask. parameters in the run file to True.
-After cross-correlation, a second GUI can be opened to allow the user to fit the Doppler shadow feature with a single or double-gaussian model.
+After cross-correlation, a third GUI can be opened to allow the user to fit the Doppler shadow feature with a single or double-gaussian model.
 This is activated by setting make_doppler_model to True and skip_doppler_model to False.
 After having been run once, the mask files and doppler model files are saved in the data folder